 - Details

 Monster is the largest ever investment at the park in Sweden, at a total cost of 450 million Swedish Krona (44 million Euros).
-It will be 111.5 ft tall, reach a top speed of 55.9 mph and feature three inversions; two Zero-G Rolls and a Corkscrew, plus a Jr. Immelmann.
+It is 111.5 ft tall, reaches a top speed of 55.9 mph and features three inversions; two Zero-G Rolls and a Corkscrew, plus a Jr. Immelmann.

 - Details